-For this purpose, and in relation only to NFFEs, a 25% ownership threshold applies for low and medium risk companies, partnerships, trusts and foundations; for high risk entities, you are required to resort to your AML procedures to determine the appropriate percentage ownership.
-For trusts this would only apply to beneficiaries, settlors when they are also beneficiaries and protectors where they have the power to change the trustees, thereby influencing the distribution of trust assets.
+For this purpose, and in relation only to NFFEs, a 25% ownership threshold applies for low and medium risk companies, partnerships, trusts and foundations, for high risk entities, you are required to resort to your AML procedures to determine the appropriate percentage ownership.
+For trusts this would only apply to beneficiaries,

+Formatted: Medium Grid 1 - Accent 21, Indent: Left: 0 cm, Hanging: 1.5 cm settlors when they are also beneficiaries and protectors where they have the power to change the trustees, thereby influencing the distribution of trust assets.